 In two separate posts this week I argued that VIX has no predictive capacity and that it simply tracks the inverse of price.
 I also asserted that a new paradigm has emerged in the markets according to which equity investment risk is inversely proportional to price.
-I justified this based on the fact that momentum trading and flocking of hedge funds dominates market activity.
-In this post I provide solid evidence that proves beyond doubt that VIX is a just a derivative of the inverse of price.
+I justified this based on the fact that momentum trading and flocking of hedge funds dominate the market activity.
+In this post, I provide solid evidence that proves beyond doubt that VIX is just a derivative of the inverse of price.

 So what is VIX good for?
 Anything else you might think of except for forecasting purposes.
 There is absolutely no predictive capacity here.
-If you just use the inverse of price of S&P 500, you maybe better off.
+If you just use the inverse of price of SPY, you maybe better off.